STARTER GUIDE

 In the Getting Started tab's email configuration section:

-1. Enter the email address where alerts should be sent (this is usually your own primary email)
+1. Enter the email address where alerts should be sent (this is usually your own primary email).

-2. Click Send Test Email to confirm the connection works
+2. Click Send Test Email to confirm the connection works.

 Important: the contents of alert emails pass through our infrastructure on the way to your inbox.
 The contents of your backups themselves never leave your computer.
 The full disclosure is in the Privacy Policy.
 If your business has compliance requirements that prohibit alert metadata from passing through a third-party relay, leave email alerts disabled.